wp-plugins/raidify-contact-form/readme.txt

 = 1.1.4 =
 * Fixed translation problem of the message field.
 * Spanish translation was added.
 Thanks to [Jorge Azambuya](http://jorgeazambuya.com.ar/).

+= 2.0.0 =
+* Admin area was modified
+* Some minor bugs were fixed
+* New tabs were added to the admin area (Fields, Emails, SMTP, and reCaptcha tabs were added).
+* Tested with Wordpress 4.3